plynchnlm/questionnaire-viewer/README.md

 [Questionnaire](https://www.hl7.org/fhir/questionnaire.html) with an optional FHIR resources package.

-This single page app accepts two parameters in its URL to specify how to retrieve the Questionnaire and its needed resources.
+This single page app accepts parameters in its URL to specify how to retrieve the Questionnaire and its needed resources.
 These are documented on the app's page when you don't specify an parameters; otherwise that section is hidden.